Hometown: Brooklyn, N.Y.

-Hobbies: I have been training in Capoeira for over ten years.
+Hobbies: I have been training Capoeira for over ten years.
 Capoeira is a martial art that was developed by enslaved Africans in Brazil.
 The story goes that the enslaved Africans used music and dance to disguise their martial art from the “slave masters.”
 In addition to Capoeira, I get my physical activity fix from biking and dancing.
 I also spend a good amount of time improving my cooking skills.
 I’m primarily focused on learning to cook the Panamanian dishes that I grew up eating.

 Who are you?

-I am the Community Engagement Coordinator for Healthy Schools Campaign (HSC).
+I am the Community Engagement Manager for Healthy Schools Campaign (HSC).
 My position allows me to work with parents, teachers, students, school administration and community members in adopting practices and policies that enhance health and wellness, with a focus on schools that are part of our Space to Grow program.

 What makes your job great?

 I believe the saying goes: “Get paid to do what you love and you’ll never work a day in your life.”
 I am doing what I love.
 My passions include issues on food justice, health and wellness and the lack of amenities and opportunities offered to low-income communities.
 Working with HSC provides an opportunity for me to make a positive impact on each of these issues.

 When did you come to Healthy Schools Campaign?

 I started in May 2016.
 Before coming to HSC I worked as a health coordinator at a school on Chicago’s south side.
 I implemented health initiatives in the school, provided opportunities for students to acquire glasses and dental work at no cost and functioned as a liaison between the school’s administration and the school-based health center.